 The early Christians understood, and so can others.
 Because the believer resides in the heavenlies, there is no power on earth that can harm the saint, ultimately.
 The most any Beast, any man, any political or religious figure can do, is send a Christian to glory.
 But even in that, the Beast remains what it is, always short of perfection, honor, divine power, and majesty.

 The Beast of Revelation 13:18 is not someone in the eighteenth century to be known by the French, who thought it was Napoleon, as discussed in War and Peace by Leo Tolstoy.
 He is not a person to be identified in the twentieth century as Mussolini, as Dr. M. R. DeHann did, the founder of Radio Bible Class.
-The Beast from the Sea of Revelation 13:18 is not someone to be unveiled in the twenty-first century as Saddam Hussein, as many prophetic pundits did, before the Middle Eastern dictator was executed on Saturday, December 30, 2006.
-Even after the tyrant of Iraqi was executed, headlines around the world still asked, “Is Saddam Hussein Dead or Still Alive?”
+The Beast from the Sea of Revelation 13:18 is not someone to be unveiled in the twenty-first century as Saddam Hussein, as many prophetic pundits did, before the Middle Eastern dictator was executed in December, 2006.
+Even after the tyrant of Iraqi was put to death, headlines around the world still asked, “Is Saddam Hussein Dead or Still Alive?”

 The obsession of Christians with current events, driven by their vivid imaginations, and a theological system which promotes sensationalism, misses the simple teaching of Scripture that could be a source of comfort to the Church in every generation.
 The Beast is but a man.
 Man will never be perfect.
 Man will never be God.
 To understand this is wisdom.
 Let him that hath understanding, hear what the Spirit has to say.